kasidit/qemu-mplm/README.md

 <p>
 <i><a id="installAppOnVM"><h4>2.2 Install NPB on the VM</h4></a></i>
 <p>
+Next, I am going to log in to the VM via the VNC client.
-After loggin into the VM I will install the <a href="https://www.nas.nasa.gov/publications/npb.html">NAS Parallel Benchmark (NPB) benchmark</a> suite on it.
+After loggin into the VM, I will install the <a href="https://www.nas.nasa.gov/publications/npb.html">NAS Parallel Benchmark (NPB) benchmark</a> software on it.
 Supposed that the VM has a command prompt "vm$>", we use the following commands to do so.
 <pre>
 vm$> sudo sed -i "s/us.arch/th.arch/g" /etc/apt/sources.list
 vm$> sudo apt-get update